kiebel/wp-teachpress/trunk/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 0.85.1 =
+* New: RSS-Feed script for publications
+* Bugfix: Fixed bug in the "copy course" function
-= 0.85.0 =
+* Bugfix: Fixed bug in the "add students manually" function = 0.85.0 =
 * New: Displaying images in publication lists is possible
 * New: Larger edit field for course comments